talitahalboth/ai-for-cross-stitching/README.md

 Tries to find the most optimized path for cross stitching.

-This uses an genetic algorithm to solve the traveling salesman problem, modified so that it is not necessary to go back to the starting point.
+This uses an genetic algorithm to solve the traveling salesman problem, modified so that it is not necessary to go back to the starting point, the [shortest / minimum length hamiltonian path](https://stackoverflow.com/a/7158721).

 ## Genetic Algorithm